aleattene/python_challenges/difficulty-level-8kyu/check-the-exam/README.md

     > checkExam(["b", "c", "b", "a"], ["",  "a", "a", "c"]) → 0

 <br/>
-To test the solution, type from the CLI the following command:
+To test the solution, type from the CLI:
     <br/> <br/>